jubatus/jubatus/tools/packaging/rpm/README.rst

 * ``*_CHECKOUT``

-  - The tag or the commit ID of the VCS (Git/Mercurial) to use for this build.
+  - Tag, commit ID or branch of the VCS (Git/Mercurial) to use for this build.

 * ``*_REPOS``